Admission Documentation Requirements

-If your loved one is coming from a hospital or transferring from another facility, that establishment will handle all the necessary paper work.
+If your loved one is coming from a hospital or transferring from another facility, that establishment will handle all the necessary paperwork.

-If your loved one is coming from home, however, everything listed here can be done by your loved one’s Patient Care Provider (PCP).
+If your loved one is coming from home, however, everything listed here can be handled by your loved one’s Patient Care Provider (PCP).
 Once all the required information is gathered it can be faxed to the facility, to the attention of Admissions.

 The Cass County Medical Care Facility admits, provides nursing care to, and accommodates all residents without regard to race, age, sex, color, creed, religion, national origin, or physical or mental handicap, pursuant to the Civil Rights Act of 1964 and Section 504 of the Rehabilitation Act of 1973.